n-nizar/snowflake-scripts/README.md

 Here’s a basic example of how to run a script from the `DDL_Scripts` folder:

 1. Open your SQL editor.
-2. Navigate to `Data_Modeling/create_tables.sql`.
+2. Navigate to `Data_Ingestion/snowpipe_continuous_ingestion.sql`.
 3. Copy the script content.
-4. Paste it into your SQL editor and execute.
+4. Paste it into a worksheet in Snowsight.

 ## Contributing

 Since this is a private repository, contributions will mainly be made by the repository owner or authorized collaborators.
-If you have scripts to add or suggestions for improvement, please follow these steps:

-1. **Fork the Repository**: Create a fork of this repository.
-2. **Create a Branch**: Create a new branch for your changes.
-    ```sh
-    git checkout -b feature/your-feature-name
-    ```
-3. **Make Changes**: Add your scripts or make changes.
-4. **Commit Changes**: Commit your changes with a descriptive message.
-    ```sh
-    git commit -m "Add new feature or fix a bug"
-    ```
-5. **Push Changes**: Push your changes to your forked repository.
-    ```sh
-    git push origin feature/your-feature-name
-    ```
-6. **Create a Pull Request**: Open a pull request to merge your changes into the main repository.

-## License

-This repository is private and is intended for personal or internal use only.
-Unauthorized sharing or distribution of the content is prohibited.

 ## Contact